IBM/AdaMML/README.md

 --lr 0.001 --p_lr 0.01 --lr_scheduler multisteps --lr_steps 10 15
 ```

-The length of the following argments depended on how many modalities you would like to include in AdaMML.
+The length of the following arguments depended on how many modalities you would like to include in AdaMML.
  - `--modality`: the modalities, other augments needs to follow this order
  - `--datadir`: the data dir for each modality
  - `--unimodality_pretrained`: the pretrained unimodality model